Image: Stephanie Okeyo, a Kenyan microbiologist, giving a flash talk at Falling Walls Engage 2019.

 When persuading people to be interested in your research or to even fund or prioritise your research, you often have to do so in a very short time.
 One way to fulfil this goal is to participate in a science flash talk.

 A science flash talk is a presentation of your research or idea in a short time to engage with audiences who may not necessarily be experts in your field.
-These audiences may include judges who will be evaluating your presentation or others who may just be listening to you to help them become aware of, or interested in, your research idea or concept.
+These audiences may include judges who will be evaluating your presentation or others who may just be listening to you.
+Your task is to help them become aware of, or interested in, your research idea or concept.

 Flash talks may be organised as a contest or as the format of a conference session.
-Examples of flash talk contests are Three Minute Thesis and Falling Walls Engage, an international science engagement platform hosted by Falling Walls in association with the Robert Bosch Stiftung.
+Examples of flash talk contests are Three Minute Thesis and Falling Walls Engage.
 Each Falling Walls Engage finalist has five minutes to present their science engagement initiative to a distinguished audience including judges.

 In such contests or presentations, you become the driver to lead your audience to a destination where they will at least be interested in your research or idea.
 By convention, you usually will not be expected to use PowerPoint.
 However, in some talks or contests such as the Falling Walls Engage, you are expected to use very few slides.